Insulin detemir (By injection)

 If you notice these less serious side effects, talk with your doctor:

-- Thickened or pitted skin where the shot was given
+- Redness, itching, swelling, or skin changes where the shot was given

 If you notice other side effects that you think are caused by this medicine, tell your doctor